cagatayTurkay/data-science-across-disciplines/Sessions/session-02.md

 - On missing value removal (accessible through library resources): Acuna, Edgar, and Caroline Rodriguez. "[The treatment of missing values and its effect on classifier accuracy](http://sci2s.ugr.es/keel/pdf/specific/capitulo/IFCS04r.pdf)." *Classification, Clustering, and Data Mining Applications*.
 Springer Berlin Heidelberg, 2004.
 639-647.
 - Saar-Tsechansky, Maytal, and Foster Provost. "[Handling Missing Values when Applying Classification Models](http://www.jmlr.org/papers/volume8/saar-tsechansky07a/saar-tsechansky07a.pdf)." *Journal of Machine Learning Research* 8 (2007): 1625-1657.

-## Some interesting discussions:

-- Differences between representations of how "deaths" are recoded -- Deaths relating to the coronavirus (COVID-19)